remix-run/remix-website/data/posts/remixing-shopify-workshops.md

 }
 ```

 Redirects were also easy to manage.
 Our Codelabs site was hosted on Github pages, so we could send users to a new domain, but the rest of the URL would remain the same.
-Rather than going to a /codelabs/getting-started, we wanted users going to /workshops/getting-started.
+Rather than going to /codelabs/getting-started, we wanted users going to /workshops/getting-started.
 This was really easy with Remix:

 ```js
 // routes/codelabs.$codelabs.[index.html].tsx